Ben Strevens

 Benjamin John Strevens (born 24 May 1980) is an English former professional footballer and manager who played as a striker or an attacking midfielder.
-He is currently the manager of National League club Dagenham & Redbridge.
+He is currently Head of Academy Coaching at Luton Town.

 Playing career

 Strevens began his career at Wingate & Finchley and in the 1998–99 season in the Isthmian League Division Three he scored 28 league goals coming joint second in the top scorers chart, helping the side to promotion.
 He was then signed by Barnet, having scored 38 goals in 67 appearances for the Blues.

 He was then loaned out to Slough Town and then to St Albans City, before becoming a regular first team player for the Bees.
 He made 41 appearances in 2005–06 season for Barnet, by which point he was their longest serving player, but left the club at the end of the season, having scored 42 career goals for the club.

 He was the only player in the Barnet squad to be relegated to the Conference National in 2000–01 season, and then be re-promoted back into the Football League in 2004–05.
 He was picked up on free transfer by Crawley Town and scored his first goal for the club on his debut against Rushden & Diamonds.

 Strevens suffered a fractured cheek bone and damaged eye socket in Crawley's 3–2 defeat to Lewes in an FA Cup game in 2006.

 He signed for Dagenham & Redbridge in December 2006, whom he was promoted with at the end of the 2006–07 season into League Two.
 At the end of the 2008–09 season he signed for Brentford, along with Dagenham teammates Danny Foster and Sam Saunders.
 He joined Wycombe Wanderers in 2010, helping them to win promotion to League One in his first season, only to be relegated back to League Two the following year.
 Strevens was then released by Wycombe in May 2012.
 On 20 July 2012, Strevens signed a one-year deal at League Two club Gillingham.
 He made his debut in a League Cup game on 14 August 2012, scoring his first professional goal for the club.
 His first league goal came on 10 November away at Plymouth Argyle.